afnleaf/ow2-replaycode-ocr/README.md

 # Replaycode-ocr Discord Bot

-## What
-There are two sides of this repo, the discord bot and the tesseract-ocr finetune (work in progress).
-The finetuned model will be made available when finished.
+There are two sides of this repo, the discord bot and the finetuning (work in progress).
+The finetuned model(s) will be made available when finished.
+Currently, we are in the process of collecting more data.

 ## Help

-## Install
+### Install
 https://discord.com/oauth2/authorize?client_id=1214396853374812211

 - Click link to add the bot to your server